-To remove the strainer:
+To remove the fuel strainer:

-1. Place the machine in a horizontal position on a flat and level surface with the fuel filler cap facing up.
+1. Place the machine in a horizontal position up on a flat and level surface with the fuel filler cap facing.
 2. Remove the fuel tank cap (rotate left) and empty the fuel tank (A).
 3. Use a hooked object to capture the fuel intake tube (B) inside the fuel tank and gently pull it from the tank.
-4. The strainer (C) is installed on the end of the tube - to remove it, twist and pull it from the end of the tube
+4. The fuel strainer (C) is installed on the end of the tube - to remove it, twist and pull it from the end of the tube

-To install the strainer:
+To install the fuel strainer:

-1. Firmly push the strainer onto the fuel intake tube.
+1. Firmly push the fuel strainer onto the fuel intake tube.
 2. Place the tube back inside the fuel tank - it should rest along the bottom of the tank.
-Then, re-install the tank cap.